 Galaxy S6 vs Galaxy S7 comparison: display

 The Galaxy S6 introduced a QHD (2,560 x 1,440 pixels) display to the S series and it was a success.
-It remains one of the best displays of Android.
 It has deep, rich colors and incredible fidelity.
 So did the Galaxy S7 beat this?

 Not really.
 The S7 also packs a 5.1-inch QHD screen, so we didn't see it as an improvement in our review.
 The screen is still sublime, the detail is excellent and has the highest display standard.
 The device is still readable even in bright sunlight.

-The Galaxy S7 employs an Always On display, like that seen on the LG V10, the LG G5 and newer Nexus devices, but not on the S6.
-The S7 uses an AMOLED screen, which allows individual pixels to be illuminated.
+The Galaxy S7 employs an Always On display, a plus over the S6.
+The S7 also uses an AMOLED screen, which allows individual pixels to be illuminated.

 This feature allows a small number of pixels to remain illuminated, even when the device is asleep, displaying the time, the date and notifications.
 The impact on battery life is small but still noticeable.